samsarahq/samsara-sdks/python-sdk/docs/DocumentsApi.md

 from samsara.rest import ApiException from pprint import pprint

+# Enter a context with an instance of the API client
+with samsara.ApiClient() as api_client:
     # Create an instance of the API class
-api_instance = samsara.DocumentsApi()
+    api_instance = samsara.DocumentsApi(api_client)
     driver_id = 56 # int | ID of the driver for whom the document is created.
-Must contain only digits 0-9. create_document_params = samsara.V1DocumentCreate() # V1DocumentCreate | To create a document for a given document type, the document type's uuid needs to be passed in to documentTypeUuid.
-The list of fields passed in should match the document type’s list of field types in the correct order.
-In other words, a field's valueType and value (i.e. only one of: stringValue, numberValue, or photoValue) at index _i_ should match with the document field type’s valueType at index _i_.
+Must contain only digits 0-9. create_document_params = samsara.V1DocumentCreate() # V1DocumentCreate | To create a document for a given document type, provide the `documentTypeUuid` of the type of document you'd like to create.
+Then, pass in the `fields` of the document in the same order that they show up in the given document type.

     try:
         # Create a document
         api_response = api_instance.v1create_driver_document(driver_id, create_document_params)
         pprint(api_response)
     except ApiException as e:
         print("Exception when calling DocumentsApi->v1create_driver_document: %s\n" % e)
 ```

 ### Parameters